srajitsakhuja/revolut-backend-test/README.md

 ```
 mvn clean compile exec:java
 ```
-NOTE: Any existing files in the target/ folder are deleted, the 'generate-sources' lifecycle phase is invoked causing the flyway-maven-plugin and the jooq-codegen-maven to be executed and the exec-maven-plugin executes the application.
+This deletes any existing files in the target/ folder, the 'generate-sources' lifecycle phase is invoked causing the flyway-maven-plugin and the jooq-codegen-maven to be executed and the exec-maven-plugin executes the application.

 ```
 mvn clean test exec:java
 ```
 could be used to also execute the tests before running the application.

+NOTE: The tests can **not** be executed without executing mvn generate-test-sources (or a phase after it in the 'default' lifecycle) first.
+This is because the tests rely on the flyway-maven-plugin to be invoked for generating a test database schema.

 ## Known issues
 1. The update queries should get fired up for only the non-null values in the request body (json).